danitheturtle/rawb-tv-sneks/README.md

 _____
 #### Running Locally
 This should be fairly straightforward.
 You'll need yarn 3.
+Next, duplicate `/env/.env` into files called `.env.development` and `.env.production`, letting you change version settings.

 Then from the project root:
 ```
 yarn install
 yarn build